You’re More Qualified for Remote Jobs Than You Think (Here’s Why)

-/Do you ever browse through remote job boards, such as FlexJobs, only to feel like the most under-qualified person ever?
-The imposter syndrome kicks in and you start to doubt if your goal of working remotely is realistic.
-But before you go sign up for a new course or program to improve your skills, consider that you may actually be more qualified for remote jobs than you think.
-The reason even the most qualified and talented people don’t hear back from remote companies isn’t always due to lack of skills, it’s something else...
+Do you ever browse through remote job boards, such as FlexJobs, only to feel like the most under-qualified person?
+The impostor syndrome kicks in, and you start to doubt whether your goal of working remotely is realistic.
+But before you go sign up for a new course or program to improve your skills, consider that you may be more qualified for remote jobs than you think.
+The reason even the most qualified and talented people don’t hear back from remote companies isn’t always due to a lack of skills; it’s something else...

-Newsflash, learning a new skill does nothing for you except delaying the part where you have to find a remote job.
-It keeps you busy and preoccupied until that moment where you have to step outside of your comfort zone and apply to remote jobs.
-And the reason I say it does nothing for you is because there’s a 90% chance that you already have the skills.
+Learning a new skill isn’t always the key to landing a remote job.
+If irrelevant to the remote role, it keeps you busy and preoccupied until that moment when you have to step outside of your comfort zone and apply to remote jobs.

 Also, let me just clarify… I am huge on learning.